Urban Guide Quebec

 Perfect for keeping hands and feet warm, these babies are also great for keeping your “girls” warm, just slide into your bra.
 Ha!

-tips for staying warm in quebec city in winter
+Tips for staying warm in Quebec City in winter

 Winter conditions change throughout the season, especially in Quebec City.
 There will be several snowy days and definitely more than a few blizzards, but there are times when the only thing covering the ground is ice.